Man From Europe Names His American Akita “Yankee” And Gets Criticized By An American For That

 OP asks if this is a regional thing in the US

 Studies show that cognitive dissonance can create emotional discomfort when actions conflict with beliefs, leading individuals to justify their choices.
-For example, a person who values health but smokes may rationalize their habit to reduce discomfort, according to research by Dr. Leon Festinger, who pioneered this concept.
+For example, a person who values health but smokes may rationalize their habit to reduce discomfort.

 This insight suggests that self-awareness is crucial for change.
 Practicing mindfulness can help individuals recognize dissonance and motivate them to align their behaviors with their values, promoting healthier lifestyles.